Flavonoid-Rich Hibiscus Chutney Recipe

 Parts Used: Flowers (technically, calyces)

 Hibiscus is my kind of herb.
 It is highly medicinal and nutritive and easily prepared in a hundred different ways.
 Hibiscus is incredibly safe—it is a traditional food, after all.
 I readily admit to having dreamed up more recipes with hibiscus than with any other herb.
 Both the immature leaves and calyces are edible.
 The flavor of the juicy calyx is often likened to rhubarb or cranberry.
 It can be eaten raw or cooked.
-Its sour flavor, coupled with its natural pectin content, readily lends itself to jams, pies, sauces, and chutneys.
+Its sour flavor, coupled with its natural pectin content, readily lends itself to jams, pies, sauces, sun teas, and chutneys.
 Infused in honey, hibiscus makes a lovely garnet-colored treat with a delectably fruity flavor.
-To learn about growing hibiscus in your own garden, please visit my article on the subject.
+To learn about growing hibiscus in your own garden, please visit my article on Hibiscus Pomegranate Fire Cider.

 Meet The Green Mastermind Behind Blog Castanea